Dean McDermott Defends Tori Spelling After She’s Slammed For $95 Virtual Meet & Greet: ‘Stop Dragging My Wife’

 “But no, let’s drag Tori Spelling,” he said.”Let’s give her a hard time.”

 McDermott also made it clear that his wife is one of the hardest working women in the business, and he added that everybody needs to “back off and take a breath and relax.”
-The actor, who met his wife while working on the TV movie Mind over Murder with her in 2005, also slammed the current “drag” culture which has people dragging others online.
+The actor, who met his wife while working on the TV movie Mind over Murder with her in 2005, also slammed the current “drag” culture that has people dragging others online.
 He also said “how do you know” his wife wasn’t planning to give part of her earnings to charity.

 McDermott added that Tori spends a lot of time with fans on her own time and that she always makes time for everybody, which is something her haters don’t ever see.